nebrius/react-strapped/README.md

   };
 }

-// First, we create the strap, which includes the context provider and some helper functions for creating hooks const myStrap = createStrap<MyBootstrapData>();
+// First, we create the strap, which includes the context provider and some
+// helper functions for creating hooks const myStrap = createStrap<MyBootstrapData>();

 // Next, export the provider to make data available to components export const MyStrapProvider = myStrap.Provider;

-// Finally create a hook for accessing the current user included in the bootstrap data export const useCurrentUser = myStrap.createUseStrappedValue(({currentUser}) => currentUser);
+// Finally create a hook for accessing the current user included in the
+// bootstrap data.
+The callback is called once on first render to initialize the
+// strap value for use later in the app. export const useCurrentUser = myStrap.createUseStrappedValue(({currentUser}) => currentUser);
 ```